evanarlian/python-module-fish-completion/README.md

 ```

 # TODO
-* BUG: `uv run -m` might not work correctly since it uses `python` during candidate generation, the correct usage should be `uv run python`.
-The fix would be to duplicate the function
 * Wait for fish 4.0 rust update and revisit the reference for python autocomplete.
 This might be [the answer](https://github.com/fish-shell/fish-shell/issues/10943) for second `-m` false positive, e.g. `python -m myapp -m <TAB>`.
 This should not trigger autocomplete.